apimento/shopifyFrontEndDevChallenge/README.md

 Hey, and thank you for taking the time to review my application! :)
 I'm so excited to be sharing this with you.
 I'd love to be a part of this program and part of the Shopify team.

 Spacestagram is a Javascript React Front-End application using imge files pulled from NASA's Mars Rover Camera Api.

+### Languages and Technologies ###
+- Javascript
+- React
+- CSS
+- Axios
+- Postman
+- Google Fonts
+- NASA's Mars Rover Photos API

 ### Experience ###